mpod/tetris-puzzle/README.md

 ### Running ###
     $ cabal run

-It prints out a random solution to the 8x7 board.
+It prints out a random solution for 8x7 board.